scrabbletank/farhome-rules/rulesdoc.md

 #### Heart of the Forest
 *Wondrous Item, Requires Attunement*

-While wearing this pendant you gain 1 Stamina and have expertise when making saving throws against effects that deal poison damage or inflict Poison.
+While wearing this pendant you gain 1 Stamina and have expertise when making attribute saves against effects that deal poison damage or inflict Poison.

 #### Hero's Medallion
 *Wondrous Item*